 Many people with autoimmune disease and COVID-19 are asymptomatic or have mild to moderate symptoms and recover, some experience flare-ups or lingering effects, and others are hospitalized.

-Apart from type 1 diabetes, most autoimmune diseases are not considered high risk because:
+Apart from type 1 diabetes, most autoimmune diseases are not yet considered high risk by the CDC.

 1. We do not have enough data

 Studying autoimmune diseases in general is a daunting task, as there is still much unknown about these conditions and their etiology, or causes.
-To untangle a relationship between autoimmune disease and COVID-19 that may be relevant to the autoimmune community at large is a tall order.
+Therefore, untangling a relevant relationship between autoimmune disease and COVID-19 is a tall order.

 2. From the data we do have, there are mixed outcomes